 A 26-year legacy of values-driven knowledge creation on cross-disability issues, working with people with disabilities and allies in Canada to explore and challenge issues.

-Founded in 1995 by disabilities trailblazer Henry Enns, Eviance—formerly known as the Canadian Centre for Disability Studies—has been helping Canadians with disabilities and their allies advance human rights through intersectional, community-based research committed to sustainable solutions rooted in action.
+Founded in 1995 by disabilities trailblazer Henry Enns, Eviance—formerly known as the Canadian Centre for Disability Studies—has been helping people with disabilities in Canada and their allies advance human rights through intersectional, community-based research committed to sustainable solutions rooted in action.

 As a hub of knowledge on local, national, and global cross-disability issues, we seek to realize behavioural and system level change.